-"The purpose of the Board is to provide governance and direction to all those who have a role in, or responsibility for, the Te Oneroa-a-Tōhe management area, in order to protect and enhance environmental, economic, social, cultural, and spiritual wellbeing within that area for the benefit of present and future generations."
+"The purpose of the Board is to provide governance and direction to all those who have a role in, or responsibility for, Te Oneroa-a-Tōhe management area, in order to protect and enhance environmental, economic, social, cultural, and spiritual wellbeing within that area for the benefit of present and future generations."

 Note: As per settlement legislation.
-See for instance section 64 of the Ngāti Kuri Claims Settlement Act 2015.
+See, for instance, section 64 of the Ngāti Kuri Claims Settlement Act 2015.

-F. NGĀ WHAKARITENGA | BACKGROUND
+G. NGĀ WHAKARITENGA | BACKGROUND

-Influence on other Legislation
+Influence on other legislation